 IoT has many benefits such as being able to manage and supervise multiple devices in multiple locations.
 With IoT, the devices typically act as a network client and connect to an online IoT cloud server.
 A user does not directly control a device, but must first navigate to the cloud solution for getting access to the device(s).

-The negative with an IoT solution is for devices that are more often controlled from the network where they are deployed.
+The negative with an IoT solution is for devices that are more often controlled from the local network where they are deployed.
 The IoT round-trip slows down communication, making some real time applications too slow.
 Should the IoT cloud server or its network infrastructure go down, the devices become impossible to control.

 Reaping the benefits of both solutions and eliminating the negatives is to design a device that can both provide a local web interface via an embedded web server and be controlled via an IoT cloud server.
 However, doing so has traditionally incurred extra complexity and development time.